7.31.2024

 Miroslav Bily and Jiří Vraný - Avia B-534: Czechoslovak Fighter.
 MBI Publishing, 2008.
 This title only covers the third and fourth versions of the B.534, with more pages than the Vraný title below.
 However, it is difficult to locate and I have not seen a copy to examine its worth.

 Gianni Cattaneo - Aircraft Profile No. 22: The Fiat CR.
 32. Profile Publications, 1965.
-This series, while long out of print, is still usually available.
+This series, while long out of print, is still usually available on eBay and aftermarket sites.
 Just a handful of pages, with some color profiles and black and white photos.

 Josef Krybus - Aircraft Profile No. 152: The Avia B.534.
 Profile Publications, 1967.